kamon-io/docker-grafana-graphite/README.md

 The Dockerfile and supporting configuration files are available in our [Github repository](https://github.com/kamon-io/docker-grafana-graphite).
-This comes specially handy if you want to change any of the StatsD, Graphite or Grafana settings, or simply if you want to know how tha image was built.
-The repo also has `build` and `start` scripts to make your workflow more pleasant.
+This comes specially handy if you want to change any of the StatsD, Graphite or Grafana settings, or simply if you want to know how the image was built.

 ### Using the Dashboards ###